batrudinych/s3-redeploy/README.md

 In order to decrease amount of S3 invocations and increase processing speed, MD5 hashes dictionary is built for all the local files.
 The dictionary is uploaded along with other files and is used during further updates.
 Instead of querying S3 for ETags, the S3-stored dictionary is compared with local one.
 Thus, only changed files are updated.

 **IMPORTANT:** If you change the state of bucket manually, the contents of the dictionary will not be updated.
-Thus, perform all the bucket update operations through the script or consider manual dictionary removal, which will let the dictionary to be computed again on the next script invocation.
+Thus, perform all the bucket update operations through the script or consider manual dictionary removal / `--ignore-map` flag usage, which will let the dictionary to be computed again and stored on the next script invocation.

 ## Tests